fpc/FPCSource/utils/wasmbin/README.md

 * L - WASM_SYM_BINDING_LOCAL

 * D - removes flag WASM_SYM_BINDING_LOCAL

+Multiple characters can be specified per flag.

      --symbolauto

-The flags for each symbol updated and  is determined based of the symbol use:
+The flags for each symbol updated and is determined based of the symbol use: if a function is a stub function (the only code is "unreachable"), the status given "weak" (it's a reference function elsewhere)

+if a function is located in the function table, then the status given is
+ "hidden" (do not add to the final linked executable)

+if a function is not located in the function table, the status given is:
+ "hidden"+"local" (local means the function can be used only in this object file)

+Imported and exported functions are left unmodified.